 - NBC's Perfect Couples is set in Portland, Oregon, although this is not mentioned on-screen often.

 - One episode of Stargate SG-1 ("Seth") was set north of Seattle.
 Also, the episode "Nightwalkers" was set in a small, coastal Oregon town.
+Most of the series was filmed in the Vancouver area, leading to more than one joke about how all these alien planets sure look a lot like the Rocky Mountains.

 - Portlandia is, obviously, set in Portland.